 Dehydrating your veg – before you grill courgettes and aubergines, leave them in salt for a bit.
 It draws out the moisture, and intensifies the flavour.

 Building your parmagiana – there is no exact science to this – just try to split your layers up evenly.
-But don’t worry over it, it will taste delicious either way!
+But don’t spend time worrying about it, it will taste delicious either way!

 COOKING TIME (INCLUDES PREPARATION TIME): 1 HOUR

 3 x 400 Gram Tins of Chopped Tomatoes - £1.20

 4 Cloves of Garlic - £0.30

 1 Red Chilli - £0.60

 1 Block of Parmesan - £2.00